DerLev/teachers-bingo/README.md

 * Inside the `webapp` folder you will find the webapp and the corresponsing API programmed in NextJS
-* Inside the `flutter-client` folder you will find the Flutter client which intersects with the webapp's API
+* Inside the `flutter_client` folder you will find the Flutter client which intersects with the webapp's API

 ## Overall structure